 Small boutique shops, modern restaurants, and traditional bars line both sides of the cobbled streets and at the entrance, to the resort is an averagely sized bus station, with transport to neighbouring towns and bigger bus stations that operate transport to other destinations within Turkey.

-Thanks to the influx of expats, the current population is roughly 70,000 people but during summer, this increases because of tourism.
+Thanks to the influx of expats, the current population is approximately 3,500 people but during summer, this increases because of tourism.
 All facilities and amenities exist within the town including doctors, post offices, banks, and supermarkets and for serious medical attention, expats use the private hospital based in nearby Fethiye.

 Kalkan can also boast of its inclusion on the Lycian way, a historical walking trek covering ancient ruins along 516 kilometres, of the Mediterranean coast.
 It is also a favoured destination on the Turkish Riviera, evoking many domestic and international yachts to dock into the town for overnight stays.